-One of the most popular things we do at Young Writers is the five-minute writing challenge.
+One of the most popular things we do at Young Writers is the five-minute story writing challenge.

-But that’s the beauty of this type of writing exercise.
+But that’s the beauty of this type of story writing exercise.
 We are not looking for perfection.
-We are not looking for accurately structured pieces of text.
-We are simply seeing where our creative brain will take us.
+Similarly, we are not looking for accurately structured pieces of text.
+What we are doing is simply seeing where our creative brain will take us.

 I get that the English GCSE course has to be so rigid and structured.
 At the end of the day, the children have an exam to get through and to do that, they have to learn how to produce pieces of written text that are going to get them the marks they need.